Can LLMs Reason Structurally? Benchmarking via the Lens of Data Structures: Abstract

 \section{Abstract}

 Large language models (LLMs) are deployed on increasingly complex tasks that require multi-step decision-making.
 Understanding their algorithmic reasoning abilities is therefore crucial.
-However, we lack a diagnostic benchmark for evaluating this capability.
-We propose data structures as a principled lens: as fundamental building blocks of algorithms, they naturally probe \emph{structural reasoning}—the ability to understand and manipulate relationships such as order, hierarchy, and connectivity that underpin algorithmic reasoning.
-We introduce \texttt{DSR-Bench}, spanning 20 data structures, 35 operations, and 4,140 problem instances. \texttt{DSR-Bench} features hierarchical task organization, fully automated generation and evaluation, and fine-grained diagnostics.
+However, we lack a diagnostic benchmark for evaluating these capabilities.
+We propose to use data structures as a principled lens: as fundamental building blocks of algorithms, they naturally probe \emph{structural reasoning}—the ability to understand and manipulate relationships such as order, hierarchy, and connectivity that underpin algorithmic reasoning.
+We introduce \texttt{DSR-Bench} (Data Structure Reasoning Benchmark), spanning 20 data structures, 35 operations, and 4,140 problem instances. \texttt{DSR-Bench} features hierarchical task organization, fully automated generation and evaluation, and fine-grained diagnostics.
 Evaluating 13 state-of-the-art LLMs reveals critical limitations: the top-performing model achieves only 0.46/1 on challenging instances.
 Three auxiliary probes targeting more realistic usages expose further weaknesses: models perform poorly on spatial data and context-rich scenarios, and they struggle to reason over their own code.